Two Crossings of the Katy Railway

 bankruptcy on April 1, 1923.

 So how did it all end?
 Under the headline "Hillsboro Depot Case To Be Tried Here; Set For December 8", the Austin Statesman of November 19, 1924 explained that yet another trial was to be held regarding the apportionment of expenses for building and maintaining a union depot at Hillsboro.
 The last line of the story was "Any way that the case is decided by the trial court, it will again be appealed to the higher courts."
-That was undoubtedly true, but no subsequent newspaper stories about the Hillsboro depot have been found.
+That was undoubtedly true, but no subsequent newspaper stories about the potential Hillsboro union depot have been found.
 The case seems to have simply disappeared.
-The operations of the T&BV during its lengthy receivership were probably cut back, so its connecting passenger count at Hillsboro may have been small.
+The operations of the T&BV during its lengthy receivership were probably cut back, so its connecting passenger count at Hillsboro was probably very small.
 Cotton Belt service to Hillsboro was on a lightly used branch line that terminated there, so the number of inconvenienced passengers might also have been tiny.
 In the end, only the Katy had significant passenger traffic through Hillsboro, and its depot was adequate for that purpose.
-It's possible that the railroads simply agreed to use the Katy depot (which might have been tested during the USRA period) and forego new construction entirely.
+Passengers that previously had depended on the Katy for travel to Fort Worth and Waco now had an electric interurban line serving Hillsboro, and its depot was not near the steam railroad tracks.
 No evidence has been found to indicate that a union depot was ever built at Hillsboro.

 Left: This annotated snippet of a larger map ((c) Johnnie Myers, 1953) shows the TE / Katy crossing at Tower 167 on the north side of Hillsboro.
 After the SSW was abandoned between Hillsboro and Corsicana in 1940, the TE began using the SSW tracks to reach warehouses and businesses that still wanted service.
 The TE also repurposed the abandoned SSW depot.
 The TE crossed the SSW at grade near Tower 44 but the crossing was not part of Tower 44's controls and there's no evidence it was ever interlocked.
 The short east / west green lines on the map near Franklin St. mark the location of the TE station at the corner of Waco St. and Fancher St. (now the home of R&K Cafe II.)
 At the south end of Hillsboro, the TE had grade-separated crossings of both the T&BV and the Katy, passing beneath both lines.
 Although the map shows Wood St. hosting the TE rails, the 1925 Sanborn Fire Insurance map of Hillsboro identifies it as Waco St., a name still in use today.
 The TE ceased operations at the end of 1948. ![]() ![]() Left: The TE (green) / Katy (pink) grade crossing is shown in this 1938 aerial image ((c)historicaerials.com.)
 The yellow arrow points to the Tower 167 control cabin south of the diamond.
 Under magnification, the cabin and its short shadow to the north are more apparent. |